Development Charges

 Properly planned growth is good for our community, but it comes with costs.
 New development can lead to new infrastructure, including roads, sidewalks, sewers, community facilities and fire services.
 Development charges help cover the costs associated with growth.

 Development charges are levied against new development and are a primary source of funding for growth-related capital expenditures.
-The City-Wide Development Charges Background Study relates to the provision of all eligible DC Services (i.e., Library Services, Fire Services, Police Services, Recreation, Parks, Public Works, Transit Services, General Government, Affordable Housing, Waste Management, Roads & Other City-wide Engineering and Sewage Treatment).
+The City-Wide Development Charges Background Study relates to the provision of all eligible DC Services (e.g., General Government, Library Services, Fire Services, Police Services, Emergency Medical Services, Recreation, Parks, Transit Services, Waste Management, Long-Term Care, Services related to a Highway and Sewage Services).
 The City of Peterborough Development Charges Pamphlet summarizes the City’s policy with respect to development charges.
-By-laws 19-095 and 19-096 (as amended by By-laws 22-061 and 22-062, respectively) impose City-wide development charges for municipal services.
+By-law 24-081 went into effect on January 1, 2025 and imposes City-wide development charges for municipal services.
+Notice of By-law Passage was issued on December 14, 2024.

 In addition to the City-wide development charges, the City imposes area-specific development charges for some sanitary trunk sewers, stormwater facilities, and servicing and planning studies in specific planning areas through By-laws 22-053 to 22-060.